mysterymath/lcc6502/Implementation_Defined_Behavior.md

 Note: The compiler uses dynamically optimized calling conventions for C-to-C calls.
 The above convention is only used for C-to-external or external-to-C calls.

+### Interrupt Handlers

+Given interoperability with ASM, it is possible to write C functions that can be called in the context of an interrupt handler.
+Moreover, these calls could occur while a C function call is active, which requires the compiler to avoid resource conflicts between the interrupted C functions and the interrupting ones.

+To achieve this, a C function can be marked as being callable inside an interrupt handler by calling one of a pair of special functions.
+The two have slightly different semantics.

+`__interrupt()` tells the compiler that the annotated function could be called while any other C function is active.
+This does not include the annotated function itself.
+It also does not include functions that could only be called within an activation of the `__interrupt()`-annotated function.
+Put another way, the compiler assumes that the function can only be called by an interrupt if the function is not already active (that is, called, but not yet returned).
+This could be achieved by disabling interrupts for the duration or by using a flag to prevent recursive interrupt handling.
+The interrupt handler may already guarantee this, depending on target hardware and OS features.

+Alternatively, `__recursive_interrupt()` tells the compiler that the function could be called while any C function is active, including itself.
+Like a recursive function, this means that resources used by one invocation of the function necessarily conflict with later invocations.
+If you can determine that it is safe to mark a function with `__interrupt()`, do so, since it improves resource allocation.
+Otherwise, `__recursive_interrupt()` is always safe, even if sometimes produces slower code than necessary.